andrewkmin/frontier_scraper/README.md

 4. Copy and paste frontierScraper.js code into console
 5. Call function using two cities (Ex: scraper('SEATTLE', 'PHILADELPHIA')
 6. Utilize "Itinerary" array, then find flights on website

+This is a work in progress.
+Tech: jQuery, AJAX, Cheerio, Got